proxierdima/posthuman-source-data/sidechain/snapshots.md

-# 🚀 Restore Side Node from [Posthuman](https://snapchots.sidechain.posthuman.digital/) Snapshots
+# 🚀 Restore Sidechain Node from [Posthuman](https://snapchots.sidechain.posthuman.digital/) Snapshots

 This guide explains how to restore your Side node using a snapshot from **Posthuman**.